The Easy Way or God’s Way?

 In our haste, we often failed to fully understand how we had wounded each other making us more likely to repeat the past behaviour.

 Once we recognised the unhealthy pattern, we chose to slow the reconciliation process down so that we could better explore how we were failing each other.
-We had to learn how to sit with uncomfortable emotions so that we could confront the attitudes and behaviour that were causing harm to our relationship.
+We had to learn how to stay with uncomfortable emotions so that we could confront the attitudes and behaviour that were causing harm to our relationship.

 It was hard work but very fruitful and worthwhile.

-So in this case, we had adopted what we knew to be very good formation and also very compatible formation.
+So in this case, we had adopted what we knew to be very good formation and also compatible formation.
 But it was suboptimal for us because we applied it incompletely.
 We didn’t realise there were many more details to the reconciliation process that we simply didn’t see, and therefore overlooked.